rspamd/rspamd.com/doc/modules/phishing.md

 ## Phishtank support

 There is also [phishtank](https://phishtank.com) support in rspamd since 1.3.
-Unlike openphish feed, phishtank's one is not enabled by default since it has quite a big size (about 50Mb) so you might want to setup some reverse proxy (e.g. nginx) to cache that data among rspamd instances:
+This feed is quite large (about 50Mb) so you might want to setup some reverse proxy (e.g. nginx) to cache that data among rspamd instances:

 ~~~nginx
 proxy_cache_path /data/nginx/cache levels=1:2 keys_zone=phish:10m;